 Not only is dry eye painful, it can damage the delicate tissues of your eyes and impair your vision.
-The expert team at Center for Advanced Eye Care in Vero Beach, Florida, offers a variety of conservative and surgical dry eye treatments for patients of all ages.
+The expert team at Center for Advanced Eye Care in Vero Beach and Fort Pierce, Florida, offers a variety of conservative and surgical dry eye treatments for patients of all ages.
 For excellent dry eye care, call the office or request an appointment online today.

 Dry eye is a condition that occurs when a decline in the quality or quantity of your tears causes insufficient moisture in your eyes.